BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 > _Problem Solved:_ Thunder & Lightning Inc. needs to repackage Danika's credentials for their customers.

 Thunder & Lightning Inc. is ready to send Danika to a job site!
 To do so they must both reveal and affirm her credentials to the job-site supervisors.
-Even though they are neither the issuer nor the holder of Danika's educational credentials, Thunder & Lightning is able to produce their own version of Danika's credentials.
+Even though they are neither the issuer nor the subject of Danika's educational credentials, Thunder & Lightning is able to produce their own version of those credentials.

 They want Danika's name in the credentials, so they must ask her for a new copy, but then they elide the rest of the information just like she did.
 This is one of the strengths of Gordian Envelope: each party who holds the Envelope (or even an already-elided form of the Envelope) can choose how to further elide it to match their own requirements and their own risk models.
 ```